purestorage/helm-charts/docs/flex-csi-upgrade.md

 ### Delete the PVC and PV (don't panic!!)

+**Before proceeding keep a record of which PVC was bound to which PV - you will need this later in the process**

-* Delete the associated PVC and notice that the associated PV is not deleted.
+* Delete the associated PVC and notice that the associated PV is not deleted

 * Manually delete the PV

 These actions will leave the underlying volume on the backend storage ready for import.

 ### Importing the backend volume into CSI control

-Now that the PVC and PV have been deleted from Kuberentes, it is necessary to import the underlying volume on the backend back into Kubernetes control, but using the CSI driver.
+Now that the PVC and PV have been deleted from Kubernetes, it is necessary to import the underlying volume on the backend back into Kubernetes control, but using the CSI driver.

 To achieve this use the volume import facility in PSO as documented [here](./csi-volume-import.md).

+* In this step the `volumeHandle` referenced will be the PV name prefixed by the Pure namespace, defined for your PSO installation, and a hyphen.
+THe Pure namespace setting is available in the PSO installation `values.yaml`.

+  For example:

+  A PV called `pvc-70c5a426-c704-4478-b034-2d233ec673bc` and a Pure namespace of `k8s` will require the `volumeHandle` to be `k8s-pvc-70c5a426-c704-4478-b034-2d233ec673bc`.

+* The `name` setting in `claimRef` must match the PVC name linked to the PV name you are importing. **Reference the record of these you obtained earlier**.

-Ensure that the `persistentVolumeReclaimPolicy` is set to `Delete`.
+* Finally, ensure that the `persistentVolumeReclaimPolicy` is set to `Delete`.
 This will ensure that when the time comes for the PV to be deleted, the CSI driver will correctly delete the backend volume.

-Remember to create the PVC with the same name that the application used before so that when the application pod restarts it will attach to the correct PV.